stanmaz/BBOalert/README.md

 It is recommended to provide all overcalls in as optional code blocks for each possible opening.
 This will enable you to unselect portions of code if necessary.

 Optional blocks of data can be used also for vulnerability dependend openings.
-Actually only manual selection is possible.
+The selection is done automatically if the block name contains one of the tags : @n of @v.
+This selection can be manually overriden by the user during the game.

 Example :

 	Option,NT 15-17
 		1N,Db,any 6 card suit (DONT)